fredysierra/elo/README.md

 ## Application options

 * `LIST_PLAYERS`: Shows a list of players and their ranking, number of wins and losses.
 By default, the list is sorted by `RANKING`.
-However other sort options could be `ID`, `NAME`, `RANKING`, `WINS`, `LOSSES`. it is possible as well to change the sorting directions using the options `ASC`, `DES`.
+However other sort options could be `ID`, `NAME`, `RANKING`, `WINS`, `LOSSES`. it is possible as well to change the sorting direction using the options `ASC`, `DES`.
 By default, the list is sorted by using `ASC`.

 Example:
 `java -jar target/elo-0.0.1-SNAPSHOT.jar  LIST_PLAYERS WINS DES`

-* `SHOW_DETAILS`: Show the player details like ranking, number of wins, losses.
+* `SHOW_DETAILS`: Shows the player details like ranking, number of wins, losses.
 Additionally, it shows whom the player won or lost and the number of times.
 For this option is mandatory a second parameter with the `playerId`.

 Example:
 `java -jar target/elo-0.0.1-SNAPSHOT.jar  SHOW_DETAILS 13`

-* `GENERATE_MATCH`: Shows a list with Player ID pairs with suggested matches.
+* `GENERATE_MATCH`: Shows a list of Player ID pairs with suggested matches.
 Matches are arranged based on player ranking.
 Matches with similar player rankings will be fun and challenging for the players.
 A match is generated per player in the list.
 As the player list might not be even in terms of the number of players, a player might need to play twice.

 ### Runtime configuration options.